 The Asbury Park Fire Department (APFD) provides fire suppression, emergency medical services (EMS), and basic life support (BLS) to the over 16,000 residents of the City of Asbury Park as well as mutual aid to neighboring jurisdictions.
 The APFD is part of the Monmouth County Mutual Aid Response Plan (MARP), which includes all emergency service agencies in Monmouth County.

-The department has an operational field strength of 50 members who are cross-trained firefighter/emergency medical technicians, most of whom are assigned to four rotating shifts and work 24 hours shifts over a 42-hour work week.
+The Fire Department has an operational field strength of 53 members who are cross-trained firefighter/emergency medical technicians, most of whom are assigned to four rotating shifts and work 24 hours shifts over a 42-hour work week.

 Specialty teams allow the Asbury Park Fire Department to deal with chemical spills, provide technical rescues to individuals trapped in water, trenches, confined spaces, or collapsed buildings.
 The extensive training and expertise of our members help the APFD provide quality and cost-efficient services to the community.

-- Visitors are welcome at the Fire Station from 8 a.m. to 4 p.m, Monday to Friday to meet the firefighters, get a blood pressure check, get a XXX signed, or pick-up safety information.
+- Visitors are welcome at the Fire Station from 8 a.m. to 4 p.m, Monday to Friday to meet the firefighters, get a blood pressure check, or pick-up safety information and smoke detectors (when available).

-- We are pleased to provide tours of the facilities to local schools and other community organizations.
-To schedule a tour, contact Inspector Tawheshia Gates at 732-774-7400 or email Tawheshia Gates
+- Construction has begun on a APFD's new headquarters.
+Once construction is complete, we will be pleased to provide tours to local schools and other community organizations.
+For questions, contact Inspector Tee Gates at 732-774-7400 or click here to email.

 - Fire permits are required for certain activities within the City of Asbury Park.
-For details on when you need a Fire Permit, and associated fees, visit Fire Safety Permits.
+For details on when you need a Fire Permit, and associated fees, visit the Fire Safety Permits section.

 Incident Report Requests

-- For fire and EMS Incident Reports, file an OPRA request with the Public Records Request form.
+- For fire and other fire related emergencies and incident reports, file an OPRA request with the Open Public Records Act Request form.

-- For information on employment, visit Fire Department Jobs
+- For information on employment, visit the APFD Employment section.